cap-js/docs/guides/deployment/microservices.md

 ## All-in-one Deployment

-Here we go on with our guide how to deploy all 3+1 projects at once with a common `mta.yaml`
+This section is about how to deploy all 3+1 projects at once with a common _mta.yaml_.

 ![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg)